Key Nutrients in Sesame Seeds

 Additionally, sesame seeds are rich in bioactive compounds known as lignans and phytosterols, which have been associated with potential benefits such as lowering blood pressure and improving lipid profiles.

-While some studies suggest these properties may help mitigate risk factors associated with cardiovascular disease, it is important to note that further clinical trials and research are necessary to establish conclusive evidence regarding their effectiveness.
+While some studies suggest these properties may help mitigate risk factors associated with cardiovascular disease, further clinical trials are necessary to establish conclusive evidence regarding their effectiveness.

 Phytochemicals and Antioxidant Activity

-According to research presented in the Journal of Science and Technology, there is evidence suggesting that the consumption of sesame seeds can lead to improvements in lipid profiles, particularly in terms of lowering low-density lipoprotein (LDL) cholesterol levels.
-Additionally, some studies indicate a possible reduction in the risk of certain cancers associated with regular sesame seed intake.
+According to research presented in the Journal of Science and Technology, evidence suggests that sesame seed consumption can lead to improvements in lipid profiles, particularly in terms of lowering LDL cholesterol levels.
+Additionally, some studies indicate a possible reduction in the risk of certain cancers.

 Safety Considerations and Potential Risks